learn-co-curriculum/phase-1-class-extension-lab/README.md

 ## Introduction

-In this lab we're going to create a geometry application that allows us to place various shapes on a plane and move them about.
-We'll be using _prototypal_ inheritance with JavaScripts `class` keyword to build `classes` that inherit from and _extend_ base objects.
+In this lab we're going to create a geometry application that allows us calculate different properties of a shape.
+We'll be using JavaScript's `class` keyword to build objects that inherit from and _extend_ base objects.

 ## Reiterate What a `prototype` is in JavaScript